Greek seasoning is perfect for sprinkling on fish, chicken, and veggies. It’s amazingly tasty to have chicken smothered with this spice blend.

 Like any other kitchen staples, you may have run out of this seasoning or are unavailable in your locality.
 In such a scenario, what can you substitute for Greek seasoning?

-This article examines the best Greek seasoning alternatives that you can use in a pinch, also a little about its ingredients, flavor, and uses in cooking.
+This article examines the best Greek seasoning alternatives that you can use in a pinch, and also a little about its ingredients, flavor, and uses in cooking.

 What is Greek seasoning?

 Greek seasoning is a blend of different spices and herbs popularly used in some Mediterranean recipes.
-All the ingredients in Greek seasoning are common kitchen staples known for aroma and distinctive herbaceous and spicy flavors.
+All the ingredients in Greek seasoning are common kitchen staples known for their aroma and distinctive herbaceous and spicy flavors.

 Most of the grocery stores in Southeast Europe do have this pre-made spice blend on sale, else you can buy it from online vendors like McCormick or Cavender.